 Applications of Industrial Balers

-Usually made of steel, they are used to convert materials into bales for shipment and disposal, recycling and/or secondary processes.
+Usually made of steel, industrial balers are used to convert materials into bales for shipment and disposal, recycling, and/or secondary processes.
 Bales, which are simply materials that have been compressed or compacted into and bound as bundles, are most often made up of waste and byproducts.
 The creation of bundles is advantageous because bundles, which are comparably dense and small, are easier to handle and less expensive to transport than unbundled waste.

 Most commonly, industrial balers are powered by an electric motor that works in conjunction with a hydraulic system that aids the process by reducing energy and heat loss.
-The area in which materials are loaded into an industrial baler is called the input area, and, depending on its configuration, material may enter the input area by hand, by air systems, by loader systems or by conveyor.
-Once inside the input area, materials are given the once of by pumps that, for the sake of worker safety and sanitation, remove any and all leftover liquids from the material.
-From here, the materials move into a chamber deeper inside the baler, where they are pounded, smashed or squeezed into a more compact form by a heavy and powerful ram.
-After this, the newly created bundles are usually bound with a form of plastic, wire or string.
-Note that industrial balers can either work on their own, or they can function as a member of system with a shredder and/or a conveyor.
+The area in which materials are loaded into an industrial baler is called the input area, and, depending on its configuration, material may enter the input area by hand, air systems, loader systems, or conveyor.
+Once inside the input area, materials are passed by pumps that, for the sake of worker safety and sanitation, remove any and all leftover liquids.
+From here, the materials move into a chamber deeper inside the baler, where they are pounded, smashed, or squeezed into a more compact form by a heavy and powerful ram.
+After this, the newly created bundles are usually bound with a form of plastic, wire, or string.
+Note that industrial balers can either work on their own, or they can function as a member of a system with a shredder and/or a conveyor.

-More Industrial Balers Information
+Types of Industrial Balers